dfinity/portal/docs/developer-docs/integrations/multi-chain/ckbtc-faq.md

 3. **Access to System APIs**: Dapps get access to system APIs uncommon in Ethereum smart contracts, such as public randomness.

-4. **Integration with Other Blockchains**: Canisters will be able to have Bitcoin addresses in the future.
+4. **Integration with other blockchains**: Canisters will be able to have Bitcoin addresses in the future.

 5. **Multi-block Transactions**: The Internet Computer blockchain can stretch the execution of a single transaction across multiple blocks, allowing very-long running smart contract computations to be initiated.